 - 3D stacking many-core processors with wireless chip interconnect

-On-device learning for smart manufacturing (2017-present)
+On-device learning for unsupervised anomaly detection (2017-present)

 You can find our on-device learning approach in the following papers.